MachineLearningBCAM/MRCpy/docs/auto_examples/further_examples/plot_COVID.rst

 .. _ex_covid:

-Example: Predicting COVID-19 patients outcome using MRCs in highly class imbalanced dataset.
+Example: Predicting COVID-19 patients outcome using MRCs
 ==================================================================

 In this example we will use `MRCpy.MRC` and `MRCpy.CMRC` to predict the outcome